 7. Helps with circulation

-Working along with other women who understand what you are going through can be quite comforting.
+Many women love the sense of community that comes from practicing prenatal yoga in a group.
+Practicing alongside other women who understand what you are going through can be quite comforting.

 1. http://americanpregnancy.org/pregnancy-health/prenatal-yoga/, Prenatal Yoga 2. https://www.mayoclinic.org/healthy-lifestyle/pregnancy-week-by-week/in-depth/prenatal-yoga/art-20047193, Prenatal yoga: What you need to know, December 15, 2015